libvips/nip2-extras/tools/Average colour from area/README.md

 <img src="https://github.com/jpadfield/nip2-extras/blob/master/graphics/iperion-ch-eu-tag_black.png" height="64" alt="IPERION-CH Grant Info">

 # Summary
-This function was written to calculate the non zero average colour of a given image.
-So it will discard all black or zero value pixels.
-The function was specifically created to calculate the average colour of slected areas of an image when the background non-selected area is all black or zero.
+This function was written to calculate the non zero average colour of user defined non-regular polygons on a given image, specifically defining the average colour colour of individual layer of painting in microscoping painting samples.
 * **INPUT:** The function takes in a group of marks (or points).
 * **OUTPUT:** The function will output a simple colour widget, with a option to select the required colourspace, RGB, Lab, etc.